 We are developing a new drug product formulation of BIO89-100 for late stage clinical trials and commercialization.
-Our current drug product is stored as a frozen liquid and is therefore not well-suited to larger clinical trials or commercialization.
-We have developed a new refrigerated liquid formulation and have engaged a formulation development company to also explore a freeze-dried, or lyophilized, formulation.
+Our current drug product comes in two formulations, frozen and liquid, with the latter being used in all new studies, beginning with our ENLIVEN study.
+We have engaged a formulation development company to also explore a freeze-dried, or lyophilized, formulation.
 We have commenced development of a pre-filled syringe for the new drug product formulation and we also plan to begin development of a pen-type autoinjector.
-There is no assurance that we will be successful in developing a new drug product formulation, a pre-filled syringe or an autoinjector on a timely basis or at all, which could impede our development and commercialization strategy for BIO89-100.
+There is no assurance that we will be successful in developing a new drug product formulation, a pre-filled syringe or an autoinjector on a timely basis or at all, any of which could impede our development and commercialization strategy for BIO89-100.
 The FDA or other comparable foreign regulatory authorities could require nonclinical studies or clinical trials to support introduction of any new formulation, pre-filled syringe and autoinjector, which could delay completion of clinical trials, require the conduct of bridging clinical trials or the repetition of one or more clinical trials, increase our clinical trial costs, delay approval of BIO89-100 and jeopardize our ability to commence product sales and generate revenue from BIO89-100, if approved.